Pose your questions on Ask, Answer, Learn to Dr. Greene and the DrGreene.com community.

 The cellular response consists of certain white blood cells, such as cytotoxic lymphocytes or natural killer cells, which attack and destroy our own cells that have been invaded and altered by viruses.
 Some viruses, such as herpes, are 'sneaky' enough to hide in our cells without changing the way they look to the cellular immune system.
 These viruses can remain dormant within cells for years, only to re-emerge periodically when our humoral defenses are weak and allow the viruses to get loose in the circulation once again.

-Hand-foot-and-mouth syndrome is a distinct viral illness.
 It produces blisters in the mouth in 90% of infected children and a characteristic rash primarily on the hands, feet, or buttocks in 64% of these children.
 Most children are cranky, with a sore throat, decreased appetite, and/or fever.
-The illness typically clears within a week.
+The illness typically clears within 7-10 days.

 Hand-foot-and-mouth syndrome was first reported in 1956, in Australia.
 As far as we know, it never occurred before that time.
 For the next 7 years it was reported, only occasionally, in pockets dotting the globe.
 By 1963, however, it became a common feature of childhood worldwide.